 Chipotle Fajita Steak Rolls

 I can’t get enough of steak rolls!
+They’re low carb, packed with protein, work great for meal prep, AND they’re delicious!
 I’ve been making them off and on for the past 5 years since I started eating healthier and discovered I didn’t have to give up beef.
 Rolls are great for portion control because if you wanted to, you can accurately measure out each strip for rolling to get a better sense of how much protein is in each one.
+Personally, I prefer to go with flank steak in this recipe but you can substitute with a skirt steak if you prefer.
+Feel free to make it your own!

-What I love about this particular version of the recipe is the marinade.
+What I love about this particular version of the time-tested steak fajitas recipe is the marinade.
 It’s simple, relying primarily on sauce found in a can, and packs a TON of flavor.
 Plus, when you cook it in the skillet, I find that there’s more natural, gravy leftover after baking in the oven so you can baste the rolls in their own spicy sauce instead of piling on another condiment.
+And if you’re a cast iron skillet fan, you’ll get all of those seasoning flavors you’ve baked into it as well.

 Chipotle Fajita Steak Rolls